Integrated Micro-Electronics, Inc.: Capabilities

 IMI is an EMS player in the automotive industry.
 Aside from assembly services, IMI provides automotive tier 1 suppliers and original equipment manufacturer services such as design and product development and test systems development.
 The company manufactures safety electronics for vehicles such as automotive cameras and airbag controls.

 The company also produces access control devices design against theft and dosimeters.
 It is also involved in the robotics industry.
 In addition to these, IMI also produces medical diagnostic devices and telecom infrastructure devices.

 Its technology groups collaborate with one another and with customers to develop platforms or baseline technologies in areas such as camera and imaging, motor drives, power modules, lighting systems, short range wireless, human-to-machine interface, sensors, and medical electronics.

 Engineering

 Design & Development

 The Design & Development (D&D) group of IMI focuses on complex automation deployments in different internal segments, business units, and external customers which includes applications in automation handling, dispensing, screwing, and customized auto feeding system for mass production.
 It has an extensive competencies in electronic design, mechanical design, and software development, and building platforms in the areas of automotive cameras, motor drives, and power modules.
 D&D provides full design services from concept to product validation.
-Contract design and joint development solutions of IMI is integrated in D&D, which includes power electronics, embedded systems, camera and imaging systems, motor drives, power modules, power semiconductors, LED lighting and display design, and low and high radio-frequency design.
+D&D provides contract design and joint development services that covers power electronics, embedded systems, camera and imaging systems, motor drives, power modules, power semiconductors, LED lighting and display design, and low and high radio-frequency design.